bjeanes/indexer-sync/README.md

 $ indexer-sync --help
 indexer-sync 0.2.0
 Bo Jeanes <me@bjeanes.com>
-At least one [src] and at least one [dst] must be specified in order to sync
+At least one {src} and at least one {dst} must be specified in order to sync

 USAGE:
-    indexer-sync [OPTIONS] <--jackett <jackett>> <--sonarr <sonarr>> [INDEXER]...
+    indexer-sync [OPTIONS] <--jackett <JACKETT_URL>> <--sonarr <SONARR_URL>> [INDEXER]...

 ARGS:
     <INDEXER>...
+            Limit synced endexers to those matching these terms

             Provide indexers that you want to update.
-These values will be case-insensitively substring
-                    matched against indexer/tracker names.
+These values will be case-insensitively substring matched against indexer/tracker names.
 Only those which match will be synced.
-If not provided, all discovered indexers will be synced
+If not provided, all discovered indexers will be synced.

 FLAGS:
+    -h, --help
-    -h, --help       Prints help information
+            Prints help information

+    -V, --version
-    -V, --version    Prints version information
+            Prints version information

 OPTIONS:
-    -i, --interval <interval>    The interval (in seconds) between sync runs.
-Syncer will run once and exit if this is not provided [env: SYNC_INTERVAL=]
+    -i, --interval <DURATION>
+            Polling mode.
+Sync every DURATION ("1h", "3s", etc)

+            DURATION is parsed as per systemd.
+"1 hour 3 seconds", "1h", etc are all valid.
+If a single number with no unit is provided, it will be interpreted as seconds. [env: SYNC_INTERVAL=] -J, --jackett <JACKETT_URL>
+            {src} Source indexers from this Jackett instance

-    -J, --jackett <jackett>      [src] URL to Jackett instance from where indexers should be sourced Basic Auth credentials will be extracted and used as admin password [env: SYNC_JACKETT_URL=] -S, --sonarr <sonarr>        [dst] URL to Sonarr instance where indexers should be updated.
-Encoded Basic Auth credentials will be extracted and used as the API token [env: SYNC_SONARR_URL=]
+            Basic Auth credentials will be extracted and used as admin password. [env: SYNC_JACKETT_URL=] -S, --sonarr <SONARR_URL>
+            {dst} Sync indexers to this Sonarr instance

 $ indexer-sync --jackett http://$JACKETT_ADMIN_PW@jackett-instance:1234 --sonarr http://$SONARR_API_KEY@sonarr-instance:5678/
  INFO  indexer_sync > Fetching indexers from Jackett